-If you have an excess on your policy, this is how it is applied:
+You have a minimum £100 excess on your policy, but may choose from the options shown on page 8.
+This is how it is applied:

 - The excess (that is, the amount of money you have to pay towards the cost of eligible treatment) applies to every person covered by the policy in each policy year. - We will not pay any claim or part of a claim which is subject to an excess.
 In this case we will only pay the balance of the claim after we have deducted the excess amount. - The excess is deducted from any eligible treatment costs you incur. - The excess is a single deduction that is made regardless of the number of individual medical conditions claimed for in that policy year.
 Should treatment continue beyond your policy's renewal date then we will apply the excess once against the costs incurred before this date, and again against the costs incurred on or after the renewal date.
-We will do this irrespective of whether the costs relate to treatment for the same medical condition. - If the first claim relates to a benefit with a monetary limit, then we will reduce the monetary limit by the total cost incurred before we apply the excess.
-If you have a high excess then you may find that,
+We will do this irrespective of whether the costs relate to treatment for the same medical condition.

-- within a reasonable period, you will reach or exceed the limit of those benefits that have monetary limits. - We will not apply the excess against medical costs for treatment that your policy does not cover.
+• We will not apply the excess against medical costs for treatment that your policy does not cover.

-11 ADVICE AND SUPPORT LINES
+10 ADVICE AND SUPPORT LINES